Academic Foundation Programme Job Description

 |Employing trust: University Hospitals Sussex NHS Trust |

-Academic placement based at: Brighton & Sussex Medical School BSMS, Mayfield House, Falmer, University of Brighton Campus
+Academic placement based at: Brighton and Sussex Medical School BSMS, Mayfield House, Falmer, University of Brighton Campus

 |Brief outline of department |